braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/troubleshooting.md

 - Check that you are calling our `registerPushToken` method by setting a breakpoint in your code.
 - Make sure you're testing using a device (push will not work on a simulator) and have good network connectivity.

-## Devices not receiving push notifications
+## Push notifications sent but not displayed on users’ devices

-### Users no longer "push registered" after sending a push notification
+### "Push registered" users no longer enabled after sending messages

 This would likely indicate that the user had an invalid push token.
 This can happen for several reasons: